austccr/bhp_scraper/README.md

-# Archive of Business Council of Australia media releases
+# Archive of Business Council of Australia web posts

-These media releases are important documents of the public record and should be archived for future analysis.
+These publications are important documents of the public record and should be archived for future analysis.

-For each media release, this scraper collects:
+For each item published in the BCA's RSS feeds, this scraper collects:

 * title as `name`
 * web address as `url`
 * date and time it was collected in UTC, as `scraped_at`
 * date and time published in UTC, as `published`
-* date and time updated in UTC, as `updated`
-* a summary, if provided, as `summary`
+* the listed author as `author`
 * main body html as `content`
 * another place where this article is available, archive.org for example, as `syndication`
 * the name of the organisation publishing as `org`
-* the featured image of the post as `photo`
+* the type of item as `type`, e.g. 'Media release' or 'Submission'

 These attribute names are loosely based on [the Microformat h-entry](http://microformats.org/wiki/h-entry) and [h-card](http://microformats.org/wiki/h-card) for `org`.